mahajan-vatsal/AI-GCode-Generation/README.md

 1. **Vision‑language extraction** – A Qwen2.5‑VL model recognises names, titles, phone numbers, emails, addresses, websites, QR codes, NFC chips, company logos and other icons from a card image.
 It returns structured JSON so you can re‑use the data.
 2. **Layout analysis** – The same model also produces bounding boxes for text, logos and icons.
 Those coordinates are converted into millimetres on an 85×54 mm card so that the geometry is preserved.
-2. **Layout analysis** – The same model also produces bounding boxes for text, logos and icons.
-Those coordinates are converted into millimetres on an 85×54 mm card so that the geometry is preserved.
 3. **Automatic SVG generation** – From the extracted data the code assembles an SVG business card.
 It embeds the original or replacement logos, draws a QR code if one was detected, positions text, and includes optional NFC chip templates from the **assets/nfc_templates** folder.
 4. **Interactive editing** – The pipeline pauses to let you refine the design.
 You can either accept the generated SVG or ask for changes.
-Instructions like “move 3 to x=20,y=30” or “replace 6 with ‘Senior Developer’” are parsed and applied to the SVG 5.
+Instructions like “move 3 to x=20,y=30” or “replace 6 with ‘Senior Developer’” are parsed and applied to the SVG.
 An LLM (Mistral 7B via OpenRouter) can also convert natural language instructions into these edit commands.
 5. **Rasterisation and binarisation** – The final SVG is rendered to a PNG and then binarised into a black‑and‑white image ready for engraving.
 6. **G‑code generation & preview** – The black‑and‑white image is scanned line by line to produce G‑code that controls laser power on dark pixels and travels quickly over white pixels.
 A preview tool plots the laser path on a canvas so you can check it before engraving.

 ---

-## 🚀 What It Does
+## 🛠 How it works

 1. **Extract information** — The **ocr_agent** uses an advanced vision model (via Fireworks/OpenAI) to read the card and return structured JSON fields (name, title, contact details, conference info, etc.).
 2. **Detect layout elements** —The **visual_analysis_agent** calls a vision language model (Qwen2.5‑VL) to detect bounding boxes for all visual items (text, logos, QR code, NFC chip) and enriches them with sizes in millimetres.
 3. **Generate SVG design** — The **svg_agent** assembles an SVG from the detected text blocks, logos, icons and optional user overrides.
 It can embed QR codes and NFC icons and flips the Y‑axis to match millimetre coordinates.